This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Once summer rolls around, the Spritz is where it’s at!
-Here’s a new spin on this favorite concept: the Cynar Spritz!
-It features Cynar, the popular Italian bitter liqueur for a drink that’s bubbly, bittersweet, and refreshing as all get out.
-Cousin of the ubiquitous Aperol Spritz, the Cynar Spritz is what true connoisseurs sip.
-It’s got a nuance in flavor that’s much more intriguing than the sweet, citrusy orange standard.
+Once summer rolls around, the spritz is where it’s at.
+This is a new spin on one of my favorite concepts: the Cynar Spritz!
+It features Cynar, a popular Italian bitter liqueur, for a drink that’s bubbly, bittersweet, and refreshing as all get out.

 • Cynar

-• Sparkling wine, like Prosecco or champagne
+• Sparkling wine, like Prosecco or Champagne

 • Soda water (not tonic water)